 Unlike TIP, the ATDP offers a nationally accredited training course, ensuring that a consistent standard of training is provided to advocates across the country.
 The Course in Military Advocacy (10620NAT), which the ATDP supports, comprises of 6 individual Units of Competency.
 Four relate to compensation advocacy and 2 relate to wellbeing advocacy.

 Another important point of difference to TIP is that the ATDP employs a contemporary approach to mature aged training known as Adult Learning Principles and supports advocates to learn on-the-job, under the guidance and support of a mentor, with additional online and face-to-face training provided to assist advocates to consolidate their learning.

-The ATDP launched its Continuous Professional Development (CPD) program on 1 July 2018.
+The ATDP launched its Continuing Professional Development (CPD) program on 1 July 2018.
 Whilst many advocates were trained during the TIP era, the program did not produce a list of advocates it had trained or how they could be contacted.

 By contrast the ATDP released the Accredited Advocate Register (AAR) on 24 January 2019.
 Veterans and members of the broader ex-service community can locate an ATDP accredited advocate in their local area by a search using the Accredited Advocate Register (AAR).